Southeast Zone

 Catch-and-release for redband/rainbow trout with no bait allowed from Agency Lake to Nicholson Road.
 There is a ton of snow above Nicholson Road.

 The mouth of Sevenmile Creek at Agency Lake is very slow for yellow perch.
 You can access this area by hiking two miles down the Wood River Wetland Trail.
-People have been hiking the trail and the road looks plowed at the beginning of the trail.
-Last updated 2/19/25.
+People have been hiking the trail and the road looks clear of snow.
+Last updated 3/5/25.

 Check Sevenmile Creek Flows